Local geometry of special pieces of nilpotent orbits: Introduction

 \subsection{Structure of the paper}

 The paper is organised as follows.
-After some preliminaries in \S \ref{prelim}, in \S \ref{sharedorbits} we reprove the results of \cite{Brylinski-Kostant} on existence of shared orbit pairs, and we establish the appearance of the `doubled version' $(d_4\times d_4)/\mathfrak{S}_3$ of $g_2^{\special}$ in type $E_8$.
+After some preliminaries in \S \ref{prelim}, in \S \ref{sharedorbits} we reprove the results of \cite{Brylinski-Kostant:JAMS} on existence of shared orbit pairs, and we establish the appearance of the `doubled version' $(d_4\times d_4)/\mathfrak{S}_3$ of $g_2^{\special}$ in type $E_8$.
 In \S \ref{almostsharedorbits} we develop an approach to studying {\it almost shared orbits}: we define a nilpotent $G$-orbit $\0$ in $\g$ to be {\it almost shared} with a subgroup $G_0$ if there is a $G_0$-orbit in $\0$ of codimension 1.
 Our main trick is to consider the expanded group $G_0\times{\mathbb G}_m$ (where ${\mathbb G}_m$ acts by scaling), which has an open orbit in $\0$.
 This gives us a means to understand certain quotients $\overline\0/\Gamma$, in a similar vein to our arguments for shared orbit pairs.
 We apply this to produce concrete descriptions of (i) $a_2/\mathfrak{S}_2$; (ii) ${\mathfrak h}_2^{\oplus r}/\mathfrak{S}_3$, for actions defined in \S \ref{outersln} and \S \ref{S3subsec}.
 In \S \ref{F4sec} we further modify the previous approach in order to understand the quotient $d_4/\mathfrak{S}_4$.
 Although we cannot describe it as the closure of an orbit, we do find (after some work) an explicit description as the closure of the image of a certain morphism.
 A quick computation then verifies that the Slodowy slice singularity associated to the exceptional special degeneration is isomorphic to $d_4/\mathfrak{S}_4$.
-In \S \ref{compsec}, three further singularities are studied using computational arguments: (i) the singularities for the degenerations $F_4(a_3)>A_2+\tilde{A}_1$ and $E_8(a_7)>A_4+A_3$ are shown to be $({\mathfrak h}_3\oplus{\mathfrak h}^*_3)/\mathfrak{S}_4$ and $({\mathfrak h}_4\oplus{\mathfrak h}^*_4)/\mathfrak{S}_5$ respectively; (ii) the exotic quotient $a_2/\mathfrak{S}_4$ is identified as the singularity of $E_8(a_6)>E_8(b_6)$.
+In \S \ref{compsec}, five further singularities are studied using computational arguments: (i) the singularities for the degenerations $F_4(a_3)>A_2+\tilde{A}_1$ and $E_8(a_7)>A_4+A_3$ are shown to be $({\mathfrak h}_3\oplus{\mathfrak h}^*_3)/\mathfrak{S}_4$ and $({\mathfrak h}_4\oplus{\mathfrak h}^*_4)/\mathfrak{S}_5$ respectively; (ii) the singularities for the degenerations $E_7(a_5)>A_4+A_2$ in $E_7$ and $E_6(a_3)>A_4+A_1$ in $E_6$ are shown to be $S^3({\mathbb C}^2/\{ \pm 1\})$ and $S^2({\mathbb C}^2/\mu_3)$ respectively; (iii) the exotic quotient $a_2/\mathfrak{S}_4$ is identified as the singularity of $E_8(a_6)>E_8(b_6)$.
 In \S \ref{Section:locallspconj} we complete the proof of the Main Theorem.
 Several of these results required computer verification.
-We made extensive use of GAP and Magma in preparing the paper; all of the essential computational results were ultimately verified in GAP, with one exception (see the paragraph before Thm. \ref{a2S4thm}).
+We made extensive use of GAP, Magma and Singular in preparing the paper; all of the essential computational results were ultimately verified in GAP, with one exception (see the paragraph before Thm. \ref{a2S4thm}).
 Our GAP files are available from the authors on request.
-We thank Chris Parker for suggesting to do the hardest computer calculations column by column.
+We thank Chris Parker for suggesting to do the hardest computer calculations column by column, Ellen Goldstein for correspondence relating to normality of nilpotent orbit closures in positive characteristic, Harm Derksen for some background on rings of invariants, and Amihay Hanany, Deshuo Liu, Antoine Bourget and Julius Grimminger for discussions of the connection to the mathematical physics literature.
+We are grateful to Gwyn Bellamy for informative discussions about rational Cherednik algebras in the wreath product case.
 B. F. is supported by the NSFC grant no. 12288201 and CAS Project for Young Scientists in Basic Research, grant no. YSBR-033.